broadeditz/go-twitch-conduits/README.md

 - [x] Subscribe to a chat
 - [x] Websocket conduits
-- [ ] Well thought out spec for transport interface & helix client
+- [x] Well (enough for v0) thought out spec for transport interface & helix client
 - [x] Small example of how to use the library
 - [x] Documentation/comments